aribiswas/drlnd-continuous-control/Report.md

 ## Results

-Following are plots from the training process.
-It is seen that the agent learns sufficiently to reach the average reward of +30 in around 300 episodes.
+Following are plots from a sample training process.
+It is seen that the agent learns sufficiently to reach the average reward of +30 in 238 episodes.
+Training was continued until the average reward value converged to around +35.

 ![Scores image](./results_ddpg_scores.png)
 ![Losses image](./results_ddpg_losses.png)